hitesh-hetfield/DS_Projects/README.md

 5. Splitting the Data into Training and Testing Sets.
 6. Encoding the Categorical Variables using OneHotEncoding.
 7. Scaling down the Numerical Variables using StandardScaler and MinMaxScaler.
+8. Using SMOTE to tackle Class Imbalance.
-8. Building the 3 Classification Models.
+9. Building the 3 Classification Models.
-9. Measuring their performance metrics which include:
+10. Measuring their performance metrics which include:
     - Precision
     - Recall
     - F1 Score
     - Accuracy
     - AUC Percentage
     - ROC Curve
-10. Employing Feature Engineering to improve Model Performance.
+11. Employing Feature Engineering to improve Model Performance.
-11. Using pandas function to group extreme numerical variables and classify them into categories using:
+12. Using pandas function to group extreme numerical variables and classify them into categories using:
     - defining custom functions
     - .apply()
     - .map()